 All of them greeted the Cathedral’s Dean and Treasurer as we walked round, blanking the accompanying African-American save for the occasional intrigued glance at the novelty of such a character in a Wiltshire cathedral.

 Jay and a couple of his friends took photos from every angle with the building, the original Magna Carta document and the artwork as they walked through as tourists.

 Without resorting to “he’s just such a normal guy in real life!”, a few things did strike me:

 • He is huge, probably about 6’4” at least.

-• He was very cheerful and happy to pose for photos and chat about things, including the origin of Magna Carta, the idea for which he’s had for about two years he said, based on the link between it and his surname (Carter).
+• He was very cheerful and happy to pose for photos and chat about things, including the origin of Magna Carta.
+He said the idea is one he’s had for about two years due to the link between it and his surname (Carter).

-It’s a bit strange being a middle-class, white Brit whose biggest experience of injustice is being ripped off by Ocado, to then (very briefly) hang out with a man who sold crack in Brooklyn from a young age to get by, and then shot his brother at the age of 12.
-And who has now met pretty much everyone and is known by pretty much everyone.
+It’s a bit strange being a middle-class, white Brit whose biggest experience of injustice is being ripped off by Ocado, and getting to (very briefly) hang out with a man who sold crack in Brooklyn from a young age to get by, and then shot his brother at the age of 12.

 It was quite enjoyable, given how much we were in awe of him, that Jay and his cronies were in awe and appreciation of something we were associated with (the 800-year-old cathedral – I pretended I practically built it myself when with him).